Tareq Kamleh

-Tareq Kamleh is an Australian citizen who fled to Syria as a medical doctor to join the Islamic terrorist organisation ISIS, where he performed paediatric work in Raqqa, Syria, in the Islamic State Health Service.
-On 29 April 2015 Kamleh was brought to Australian Government and media attention for a propaganda video he posted from Raqqa, Syria.
-The recruitment video was titled “health services in the Islamic state”, and includes Kamleh, among other medical professionals, urging fellow Muslim ‘brothers and sisters’ to join the Islamic state.
-Kamleh is currently wanted by the Australian Federal Police in connection to crimes carried out in Raqqa, Syria.
+Tareq Kamleh (born 1985 or 1986) is an Australian citizen who fled to Syria as a medical doctor to join the Islamic terrorist organisation ISIS, where he performed pediatric work in Raqqa, Syria, in the Islamic State Health Service.
+On 29 April 2015 Kamleh was brought to Australian Government and media attention for a propaganda video he posted from Raqqa.
+The recruitment video was titled “health services in the Islamic state”, and includes Kamleh, among other medical professionals, urging fellow Muslim ‘brothers and sisters’ to join the Islamic State.
+Kamleh is currently wanted by the Australian Federal Police in connection to crimes carried out in Raqqa.
 Tareq Kamleh's whereabouts are currently unknown, although it is presumed he is dead.

 Early life and education

 Tareq was born in 1985 in Perth, Western Australia.
 His father was born and raised in Palestine, before migrating to Australia.
 His mother was born in Germany, before migrating to Australia.
 She was Catholic, prior to converting to Islam.
 Tareq was an only child.
-As a child, Tareq Kamleh attended a local primary school in Perth, Western Australia.
+As a child, Tareq Kamleh attended a local primary school in Perth.
 He was raised in Perth for most of his childhood.
 At 20, Kamleh travelled to New Zealand to attend Otago University.
-Kamleh's goal was to get into the medicine school at Otago University.
-Kamleh failed to proceed into Medicine at Otago University and was dismissed as a ‘playboy’ who drank a lot.
-Tareq then departed Dunedin back to Australia where he later joined University of Adelaide, graduating with a Bachelor of Medicine and Surgery in 2010.
+Kamleh's goal was to get into the medicine school there.
+Kamleh failed to proceed into Medicine there, and was dismissed as a ‘playboy’ who drank a lot.
+Tareq then left Dunedin to go back to Australia where he later joined the University of Adelaide, graduating with a Bachelor of Medicine and Surgery in 2010.

 Tareq Kamleh was known to peers as somewhat of a playboy in his youth.
 He had multiple romantic affairs and drank alcohol prolifically.
 Despite preaching to be an abiding Muslim, where it is prohibited and impure to consume alcohol, he drank regularly.
 Kamleh was also somewhat of a ‘womanizer’ and had many different female partners.

 Career

-Kamleh graduated with a Bachelor of Medicine and Surgery from University of Adelaide in 2010.
-He was assigned to Women and Children's Hospital in the paediatric unit in February 2011.
+After graduating, Kamleh was assigned to the Women and Children's Hospital in the paediatric unit in February 2011.
 After two years, Kamleh transferred to Mackay Base Hospital in Queensland from January 2013.
 During this time, Kamleh also worked at Alice Springs Hospital.
 Kamleh was a registered doctor in Western Australia prior to 2015.
 Consequent to Kamleh's recruitment video posting for the Islamic state, the Medical Board of Australia confirmed on 21 June 2015 that it would be suspending the medical registration of Dr Tareq Kamleh.
 The board deemed this suspension was due to ‘manage serious risk to public health and safety’.